control-toolbox/CTDirect.jl/test/docs/jump_ctdirect.md

 # Jump / CTDirect comparison - algal bacterial problem

-Note that the problem is redefined for each method: jump, ctdirect and ctdirect new model.
+Note that the problem is redefined for each method, jump and ctdirect.
-Also, the Gauss Legendre 2 implementations for Jump and CTDirect here use a piecewise constant control.
+Also, the Gauss Legendre 2 implementations use a piecewise constant control.

 ## Takeaways
 - CTDirect still allocates at least x10 more memory, worsening for higher problem sizes